The Xanthelasma Treatment Options

 Xanthelasma Removal by Freezing

 This removal treatment involves freezing the xanthelasma with liquid nitrogen or another chemical.
 Which is also known as Cryotherapy.
-The fluid nitrogen treatment has been proposed as a possible xanthelasma removal treatment for freezing.
 Liquid nitrogen xanthelasma treatment is referred to as Cryo-Xanthelasma-ablation, and you will see this option come up from time to time.
 However the dangers of applying extreme low temperatures to your eyelids and the disappointing results have made this removal treatment the least favored – it is simply too dangerous, destructive and the results are unreliable.

-- Relatively high potential dangers to the eyes (normal eye protectors used to protect the eyes during laser excision cannot protect the eyes against the deep cold of the cryosurgery).
+- Relatively high potential dangers to the eyes (even normal eye protectors used to protect the eyes during laser excision cannot protect the eyes against the deep cold of the cryosurgery).

 - This treatment presents the highest likelihood of neither being suitable nor effective.